 Inorganic nitrate (NO3) is a food product, produced by our body, which gets converted in nitric oxide, which has been shown that has a profound effect on the cardiovascular health and blood pressure management.
 The nitric oxide dilates the blood vessels in the muscles, and by that, we get improved O2 delivery to the working tissues, possible reduced level of blood lactate, which can result in enhanced anaerobic capacity and force production.

-Taking in consideration the nature on the karate, whether that be kata or kumite, it might be a good idea to supplement with food reach in nitrate.
+Taking into consideration the nature on the karate, whether that be kata or kumite, it might be a good idea to supplement with food reach in nitrate.
 These foods include various leafy greens and beetroot. (beetroot juice)

 If you choose to consume a beetroot juice, take it before a workout for best effect.
-Otherwise, you can spread out the consumption of green leafy vegetables for getting the health benefits.
+Otherwise, you can spread out the consumption of green leafy vegetables for getting health benefits.

 This the most abandoned nootropic and at the same time the least expensive supplements that have a potential to enhance your performance.
 Besides mental benefits, caffeine can have a positive effect on the performance as well, which is why many athletes, including Mijat Vojvodic, a world-class karateka, takes it as a pre-workout supplement to enhance his performance.